Yankees vs Mariners Odds, Spread, and Total

 Yankees vs Mariners Betting Trends

-- The Yankees are 9-10 against the spread on the road this year.
+- The Yankees are 5-1 straight up in their last six games against the Mariners.

-- The Mariners are 9-12 against the spread at home this season.
+- The Mariners are 1-4 straight up in their last five games.

-- The total has gone over in four of the Yankees' last five games.
+- The total has gone over in five of the Yankees' last six games.

-- The total has gone over in six of the Mariners' past seven games..
+- The total has gone over in all of the Mariners' past five games.

-- The Yankees have won 20 of the 32 games in which they've been favored.
+- The Yankees have won 22 of the 34 games they've been favored.

-- The Mariners have won seven of the 13 games when they've been labeled the underdog.
+- The Mariners have won seven of the 14 games when they've been named the underdogs.

 Yankees vs Mariners Injury Reports